mgaitan/mgaitan.github.io/stories/about.en.rst

 I `write <http://textosypretextos.com.ar>`_ and
 `read <http://textosypretextos.com.ar/De-otros>`_.
 Seventh grade completed.
 I also `take few photos <http://textosypretextos.com.ar/fotos>`_.
-When I was a child and happy — not the unique age I was happy, nor the unique time I was a child — I knew by heart few poems, but I must forget them in order to use those neurons learning integral formulas.
+When I was a child and happy — not the unique age I was happy, nor the unique time I was a child — I knew by heart few poems, but I must forget them in order to use those neurons to learn integral formulas.

 Althought I conceal it, I'm a geek (and this is my tech blog, btw).
 I `work <http://preciosdeargentina.com.ar>`_ with `computers <http://phasety.com>`_
 Computer Engineer, says the paper.
 I beleive in that things  — not in papers but computers — and also in Internet.
 They are revolutionaries tools, and I do my best for democratize them.
 My laptop's name is "Morochita".
 Also my bike has a name, but , I don't want you think I have no friend and that's why I talk with things.